gavinlyonsrepo/FourteenSegDisplay/README.md

-Use transistors to switch Digits on/off unless using high value of current limit resistor: For example 2.2K resistors will ((1.44mA) * 15= 21.6mA )will give total current per digit of 21.6mA with all segments on
+Use transistors to switch Digits on/off unless using high value of current limit resistor: For example 2.2K resistors will ((1.44mA) * 15= 21.6mA )will give total current per digit of 21.6mA with all segments on.

 **Connections**

 Note: N is number of digits (eg for eight digits (D8D7D65D4D3D2D1).
 For purposes of the schematic and software D1 is the Least significant or right most Digit.
 If adding more modules or larger modules simply add another GPIO for each digit. and connect data lines together(a to a , b to b etc) You can add as  many digits as you want.